Council Tax discounts

 When counting the number of adults living in a property certain groups of people, as detailed in the below list, are not counted.

-You must complete the relevant form (please click on the relevant PDF link in below list) and send this with your single occupancy discount claim form so that we know not to include these people :
+You must complete the relevant form (please click on the relevant PDF link in below list) and send this with your single occupancy discount claim form, so that we know not to include these people (the address to send each form to is at the top of each form):

 - Full time students (including student nurses, youth training trainees and foreign language assistants)